It is a sorting process.

 - Rachel Naomi Remen

-Bereavement counselling offers a safe, supportive space where you'll be listened to, can express your feelings (whatever they might be) and talk freely about your loss.
+Bereavement counselling provides a supportive and safe space where you'll be listened to, can express your feelings (whatever they might be) and talk freely about your loss.
 Therapy gives you room to reflect, remember and mourn.

 There's no 'right' or 'wrong' way to grieve or find you way after a death - how you do this will be unique to you.
 It'll be influenced and shaped by many different things, for example - your personality and life history, your particular relationship with the person who died, your memories of them, the way in which they died and so on.

 What I'll do is encourage you to talk and also to pause and pay attention to your grief and how it manifests; to reflect on what the loss means to you and your life now.
-Tailoring how I work in response to your changing needs, I offer support as you navigate your way through these difficult waters.
+I'll tailor how I work in response to your changing needs, offering support as you navigate your way through these difficult waters.

 Through this process of talking together and sifting through your memories, reflections and feelings, you can begin to find calm and make sense of things, discover meaning and gather yourself together again.
 This helps you to re-connect with your strengths, regain your balance and find your best path ahead.

 It may be that a bereavement which occurred years ago is still affecting your life now, in this situation therapy offers a place to talk about and grieve an old loss when family members or friends may not wish or be able to remember with you.
 Some traumatic deaths, for example a suicide, may be difficult to talk about with family or friends and here therapy offers a compassionate, non-judgmental place where you will be listened to, encouraged to talk about your loss and can grieve and mourn.

 My training & experience

 I have over five years clinical experience as a bereavement counsellor in an NHS Hospice where I received additional training in this field.
 I'm particularly skilled and attuned to this work and recognise and respect that each person grieves in their own way and in their own time.